AceMelody/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody gives all users execution rights 8-James_Bond gives all permissions to only other users 10-mirror_permissions changes the permission for a file to reflect permissions in another
+7-everybody gives all users execution rights 8-James_Bond gives all permissions to only other users 10-mirror_permissions changes the permission for a file to reflect permissions in another 11-directories_permissions gives execution rights to subdirectories 12-directory_permissions creates a directory while assigning it permissions 13-change_group changes the owner of the group